Genres

 Kokoro is avoiding going to school when a light shines from the mirror in her bedroom.
 She can enter through this mirror into a castle where 6 other middle school students are assembled.
 They are told by a wolf masked little girl that within the castle is a hidden key, and if they find it their wish will be granted.

 This is a slower developing story because it's about human relationships moreso than it is about fantasy.
 Really enjoyable though.
-Highly recommend listening to the audiobook as it'
+Highly recommend listening to the audiobook as it's incredibly well produced.

 To be fair, I'm not the target audience for this book: I don't particularly care for middle school problems, nor am I a fan of fantasy settings.
 So my low enjoyment may partly stem from that fact.
 I was however prepared to give the book a fair chance.
 If you asked if I would buy the book for a fantasy-loving middle-school kid, my answer would still be no.